tahaafzal5/zero2prod/Notes.md

 * We are going to use the `tests` folder for our API integration tests - it is more clearly separated and it is easier to manage test helpers as sub-modules of an external test binary.

 ### Changing Our Project Structure For Easier Testing
-* To be able to share our code so we can test it, we need to convert it from a binary into a library & a binary where the binary will just be entrypoint with a very slim `main` function.
+* To be able to share our code so we can test it, we need to convert it from a binary into a library & a binary where the binary will just be entry-point with a very slim `main` function.
 * We can do this by
   * specifying `[lib]` and `[[bin]]` in our Cargo.toml
   * moving code from "src/main.rs" to "src/lib.rs" renaming `main` to `run` to avoid conflicts.